fastify/fastify/docs/Routes.md

 <a name="version"></a>

 #### Default
 If needed you can provide a version option, which will allow you to declare multiple versions of the same route.
-The versioning should follow the [semver](http://semver.org/) specification.<br/>
+The versioning should follow the [semver](http://semver.org/) specification.

-Fastify will automatically detect the `Accept-Version` header and route the request accordingly (advanced ranges and pre-releases currently are not supported).<br/>
+Fastify will automatically detect the `Accept-Version` header and route the request accordingly (advanced ranges and pre-releases currently are not supported).

 *Be aware that using this feature will cause a degradation of the overall performances of the router.*

 ```js